 - 1. Primary Structure.
 A structure that accommodates the primary use of the site. - 2.
 Accessory Structure.
 A structure that is physically detached from, secondary and incidental to, and commonly associated with the primary structure.
-For the purposes of this Development Code accessory structures and uses include: detached garages, greenhouses, tool sheds, artist's studios, and workshops; hot tubs, jacuzzis, spas, and swimming pools, together with any enclosures or associated buildings (e.g., pool houses that may include limited kitchen facilities); and any other open air enclosures, including gazebos and detached patio covers, portable covers, or shelters.
-See Section 16.80.020, Accessory uses and structures. - 3.
+For the purposes of this Development Code accessory structures and uses include: detached garages, greenhouses, tool sheds, artist's studios, and workshops; hot tubs, jacuzzis, spas, and swimming pools, together with any enclosures or associated buildings (e.g., pool houses that may include limited kitchen facilities); and any other open air enclosures, including gazebos and detached patio covers, portable covers, or shelters. - 3.
 Temporary Structure.
-A structure without permanent foundation or footings and that is designed to be removed when the designated time period, activity, or use has ended. - † Studios (Land Use).
-Facilities for individual instruction and training in the arts; creation of products/productions; production rehearsal; photography and the processing of photographs produced only by users of the studio facilities.
+A structure without permanent foundation or footings and that is designed to be removed when the designated time period, activity, or use has ended.